xemnes/TinkersAether/README.md

   <li>Golden Aercloud (as of 1.1.2)</li>
   <li>Icestone (as of 1.2.0)</li>
 </ul>
-Each of these that have corresponding tools in Aether Legacy have traits somewhat equivalent to the abilities already existent in those.
+Each of these that have corresponding tools in The Aether have traits somewhat equivalent to the abilities already existent in those.

 Current fletching materials include:
 <ul>